Home » Columbus Domestic Violence Attorneys » Lawyer for Crimes Against Children in Columbus, OH

 If your case cannot be resolved satisfactorily with a plea, it would then proceed to a motion hearing (a hearing where the judge issues a ruling on an evidentiary issue) or a trial to the judge or jury, depending on the circumstances.

-For nearly ten years, the Columbus Criminal Defense team has successfully represented clients on various crimes against children charges.
+For nearly ten years, the Columbus criminal defense team has successfully represented clients on various crimes against children charges.
 That extensive previous experience will enable us to better help you.

 Are you in trouble?
-Contact us.
+Contact our Columbus Defense Attorneys.

 If you’ve been charged with any crime against children, it’s important to know what you’re up against.
 If you have any questions left unanswered by this page, or if you need a competent, experienced attorney to fight for you in court, please contact us at (614) 500-3836 or via email at advice@columbuscriminalattorney.com.